Estimated reading time: 6 minutes

 However, a church is limited in what it can do if it is debt-ridden.

-The finance committee should have a strategy for paying down debt, and that should be part of the budget.
+The finance committee should develop a strategy for paying down debt, which should be included in the budget.

-Paying down debt can come through capital campaigns that are designated for debit reduction, or it can be from aggressive debt payments.
+Paying down debt can come through capital campaigns designated for debt reduction or from aggressive debt payments.

 Either approach is fine, but the goal should be to get the church as close to debt-free as possible.